Reablement: a guide for carers and families

 Older people, in particular, may experience feelings of loss and isolation due to the death of a spouse or of lifelong friends.
 Other feelings of loss may relate to limited mobility and not being able to get out or do things they used to do.

 Being an active member of society is an important part of promoting wellbeing.
-If you are concerned that the person you care for might become lonely, you should discuss this with reablement and social services workers.
+If you are concerned that the person you care for might become lonely, you should discuss this with reablement and/or social workers.
 They should be able to build social activities into the goal setting and the support plan, providing you with information regarding local community and voluntary organisations that run social groups and activities.

 Making sure the person is safe at home